• Discounts and special offers

 TurboTax is one of the oldest DIY tax software programs on the market, around since 1984.
 The first TurboTax product was software available on floppy disks.
 Now, users can choose from software downloads, online plans, and full service preparation.
 TurboTax is owned by Intuit which also owns QuickBooks and credit monitoring service CreditKarma.

 Overall, TurboTax is one of the most comprehensive DIY tax preparation programs.
-It gives users guidance all the way through, making it ideal for beginners and those with trickier returns.
+It gives users guidance all the way through, making it ideal for beginners as well as those with trickier returns.

 TaxSlayer

-TaxSlayer has its roots in a family tax preparation business and was founded even earlier than TurboTax in 1965.
+TaxSlayer was founded in 1965 and started as a family business.
 This cloud-based provider offers a number of solid features and is easy to use, not to mention cheaper than both TaxAct and TurboTax.
 You can pay for more support if needed, even audit assistance for three years.
 TaxSlayer also offers free service to active military members.
 For its value and usability, TaxSlayer stands out.

 Pricing and fees